Videos

 Making a dendrometer band for community forest inventories using locally sourced materials (2005).
 Dendrometer bands are a useful tool for measuring tree growth rates.
 This short instructional video shows how to make a dendrometer band using locally available, cheap materials, as an alternative to commercially-made bands which are both expensive and out of the reach of most Mexican farmers

 El cuidado de los árboles maderables en la Sierra de Zongolica (Management of timber forest resources in Sierra de Zongolica), Mexico (2013).
 This video is aimed at farmers from the higher elevation forests of the Sierra de Zongolica, Veracruz, Mexico, who for a number of years have attempted, with varying degrees of success, to cultivate and manage trees for timber within their agricultural plots.
-Available in Nahuatl and Spanish, the video covers general and technical aspects relating to managing timber trees effectively in order to produce high-grade timber for local use and sale.

 La importancia de los montes y plantaciones forestales en la Sierra de Zongolica (The importance of forests and family-owned timber plantations in the Sierra de Zongolica), Veracruz, Mexico (2013).
 Filmed and edited by indigenous graduates this DVD captures some of the experiences of small holders managing their forest resources in the lower and higher elevation forests, offering general and technical advice.